 Crisp Thinking was founded in 2005 and offers online harm detection services via social media community moderation to individuals and companies who are on social media.

-Social media moderators with this U.K.-based company earn £10/hour, which is the rough equivalent of $14/hour.
-Currently, there are no vacancies for social media moderators on the company’s website; however, you can apply online by submitting your resume.
+Social media moderators with this U.K.-based company earn £10 per hour, which is the rough equivalent of $14 per hour.
+Currently, there are no vacancies for social media moderators on the company’s website.

 The Social Element, once known as Emoderation, is a global social media management company delivering high-quality, multilingual social media management, customer care, social listening, insight, and consultancy.

-The Social Element periodically offers Community Manager positions, which pays around $15 to $16 per hour to start.
+The Social Element periodically offers Social Media Community Manager positions, which pay around $15 to $16 per hour to start.
 They require experience in community management or social customer care.
 If you speak multiple languages, you can potentially earn more.